jrnl-org/jrnl/docs/contributing.md

 ### Common development commands

 You can find an inventory of commands in the `pyproject.toml`.
-Users can run the commands by typing `poe` followed by the name of the command (`poe` can be installed on its own, or as part of `poetry install`).
+Users can run the commands by typing `poe` followed by the name of the command ([`poe`](https://github.com/nat-n/poethepoet) can be installed on its own, or as part of `poetry install`).

 A typical development workflow includes:

+ * Installing dependencies:
- * Installing dependencies: `poetry install`
+    * `poetry install`
+ * Activate virtual environment:
+    * `poetry shell`
  * Running the source in a virtual environment:
-    * `poetry shell`
     * `jrnl` (with or without arguments as necessary)
+ * Running tests:
- * Running tests: `poe test`
+     * `poe test`
- * Linting the code to standardize its style: `poe lint`
+ * Formatting the code to standardize its style:
+     * `poe format`

 ### Updating automated tests